Loudspeaker - In Room Placement and an Optimized Position

 I’ve already spoken about the concept of assessing audio performance in terms of intrusive or additive noise – and improving system performance by eliminating that noise.
 It is an instrumental concept when it comes to speaker placement.
 Bass hump in your room?
 That’s noise.
 Slap echo or early reflections?
 Noise.
 But how does that help us position loudspeakers?

 The acoustic pattern within a room is defined by a grid of pressure peaks and troughs that vary in height/depth – and those peaks and troughs are surprisingly close together.
-That’s why the bass output of a speaker changes when we move it; we are balancing it against a peak or trough in the room’s acoustic grid to minimize excess noise.
+They are why the bass output of a speaker changes when we move it; we are balancing it against a peak or trough in the room’s acoustic grid to minimize excess noise.
 It’s also why there is often more than one place that a speaker will work – and why we can often achieve remarkable performance even from an unpromising starting point.

 Step 2 – Optimizatization